Warning! This is a restricted degree. Subject enrolment is only available to students admitted into this degree.

 Applications seeking admission to the degree are required to meet the following entry criteria:

-- Graduate Certificate or Graduate Diploma in Project Management from a recognised higher education institution or equivalent
+- Graduate Certificate or Graduate Diploma in Project Management from a recognised higher education institution

 English Proficiency Requirements